Writing the Perfect Script the “Made to Stick” Way.

 Writing the Perfect Script

 People, People, People!
-Most people’s scripting skills are well below par.
-It takes a bit of practice, work, and advice to achieve success in Writing the Perfect Script, but it can be done.
+Most people’s script skills are likely below par.
+Since we aren’t playing golf, that’s a very bad thing.
+It takes a bit of practice, work, and following advice to achieve success in Writing the Perfect Script.
 It requires a lot of patience and a couple of drafts to get it right.
-Did you catch that?
-It takes a couple of drafts!
+But do not worry, Ydraw can help!
+Lets take a quick CRASH COURSE on writing a script.
+By the way, just so you don’t have to take Ydraw’s word for it, the book “Made to Stick” is used as the CRASH COURSE guide.

-1: Forget about what the Company Wants: What does the Consumer Want?
+1: Forget about the Company Wants: What does the Consumer Want?

 “The big mistake that businesses often make is they think compelling prospects to call you means getting your name out there, getting people to know who your business is.
 And thatʼs not it at all.
 Sometimes, the very best thing you can do is put your own ego aside and focus only on what they really want…without even any mention of YOU or your business up front.
 When you put your selfish needs aside and youʼre able to focus just on them, thatʼs when the real magic happens.
 Thatʼs when the real breakthroughs happen.
 They donʼt see that thereʼs any sales involved in that.
 They see that it is completely and exactly what theyʼre looking for.
 So, they feel safe to act.” www.ilovemarketing.com

-When creating a marketing piece you have to forget about what your company wants.
-Companies love to tell people what they are good at and they love talking about their products.
-Don’t!!!!
-Your customer doesn’t really care that you have a secret 50 step method to solving the world’s problems, nor do care about all your endless awards.
-All the time and hard work that goes into making a stunning Logo, website, company profile, etc, does not really matter.
-Here is the secret.
-All your customers want to know is this; What are you going to do for them.
-How will your product or service solve their problems.
-That should be your focus!
+When creating a marketing piece you have to forget about what the company wants.
+Companies love to tell people what they are good at and love talking about their products.
+People already know whether a company has a secret 50 step method to solve the world’s problems, and they know whether someone has a PhD or not.
+The fact is, no one really cares.
+All the time and hard work that goes into making a stunning logo, website, company profile, etc, doesn’t really matter.

 2: Simplicity: Find the Core Message